Codemate-bot/CodeMate/Readme.md

 Perfect for individual users who want to work on their own projects or tasks.

 1. Click on the "Individual" mode option in the navigation menu.
-2. Write your queries or code in the provided text area.
+2. Write your code in the provided text area.
-3. Click the "Execute" button to run the code.
+3. Click the "Run Code" button to run the code.
 4. View the output in the console below.

 ### General Mode